Table of Contents

 The Speed and Performance of the Website play a vital role in the ROI of the website.
 The poor performance of the website affects traffic, speed, usability, and conversion rate which should be taken into consideration.
 Web page speed is a ranking factor for SEO which means a slow-loading page or website can lower your website ranking.
 Therefore, you should not take speed and performance for granted.

 WordPress supports many plugins like W3Total Cache, WP Rocket, WP Smush, and many others, which help you to increase the performance of your WordPress website.
-You can also increase your website core web vitals score for desktop and mobile versions by using above mentioned plugins.
-If your objective is to create a high-performing website for an enterprise company, I strongly suggest you should hire WordPress developers with experience enhancing the speed and efficiency of WordPress websites.
+You can also increase your website core web vitals score for desktop and mobile versions by using above-mentioned plugins.
+If your objective is to create a high-performing website for an enterprise company, I strongly suggest you should hire WordPress developers with experience in enhancing the speed and efficiency of WordPress websites.

 Huge Library of 3rd Party Plugins & Professional Themes